 Be smart and read: Cheap Grocery Shopping Tips

 Going to the supermarket, you are surrounded by plastic.
 It is everywhere.
 No way to escape?
-There are some ways still to get plastic free products:
+There are some ways with our zero waste tips that you still get plastic free products:

 25. Buy milk & yogurt in glass containers

 Some brands sell milk and yogurts in the glass.
-Indeed, an excellent alternative to plastic packaging.
+Indeed, an excellent zero waste tips alternative to plastic packaging.

 26. Buy vegetables without packaging